BornToBeRoot/NETworkManager/Website/docs/application/powershell.md

 With **PowerShell** you can start PowerShell consoles on the local computer or connect to remote computers via [PowerShell Remoting](https://learn.microsoft.com/en-us/powershell/scripting/learn/ps101/08-powershell-remoting).
 The integration of PowerShell with NETworkManger supports tabs and profiles for hosts.
 The connection can be established via a profile (double-click, Enter key or right-click `Connect`) or directly via the [connection](#connect) dialog.

-Right-click on the tab will open the context menu with the following options:

-- **Reconnect** - Restart the PowerShell console (and reconnect to the remote computer).
-- **Resize** - Resize the PowerShell console to the current view size (if connected).

 :::info

 PowerShell is a command-line shell and scripting language developed by Microsoft for automating administrative tasks and managing system configurations.
 It provides a robust set of built-in commands and access to .NET Framework objects, allowing for efficient system administration and automation.
 PowerShell uses a verb-noun syntax, allowing users to perform a wide range of operations by executing simple and powerful commands.